chodges7/spring-petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=main)](https://travis-ci.org/spring-projects/spring-petclinic/)

+## Christian - Chapter 05 Declative Pipelines exercise
+- First you'll spin up the two docker containers using `docker compose up`
+- Then you'll set up the artifactory container
+    - Make a maven repository named `maven-artifactory`
+    - Generate an admin token and then save the token later to be used in the Jenkins container
+- Then you'll set up the jenkins container
+    - Create a pipeline job that points to this repo for SCM (source control management)
+    - Add your saved token to Jenkins' credentials as a secret text

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>